Distributionally Robust Optimal Auction Design under Mean Constraints: Robustly Optimal Second-price Auction

-The pair of strategies $(F^{*},G^{*})$ form an equilibrium of this game.
-We will later verify that these strategies satisfy the saddle point condition. \begin{thm} The strategy profile $(F^{*},G^{*})$ satisfies the saddle point condition in (\ref{eq:saddle_point}) and therefore are an equilibrium of the zero sum game.
-The equilibrium revenue is $\Psi(F^{*},G^{*})=\alpha$. \end{thm} \begin{proof} See Appendix \ref{sec:Proof}. \end{proof} We explore several implications of this theorem.
-First, suppose there are $n$ bidders with symmetric means $\{m_{i}\}_{i=1}^{n}=m$.\footnote{We consider the symmetric mean case to analyze asymptotics, since this allows us to take the number of bidders $n\to\infty$, without worrying about the number of active bidders, which may remain finite as $n\to\infty$.} Let $G_{n}^{*}$ and $F_{n}^{*}$ be the equilibrium strategy in this auction. \begin{cor} Given a sequence of auctions with symmetric mean bidders $\{m_{i}\}_{i=1}^{n}=m$, there exists a sequence of equilibria $\left(G_{n}^{*},F_{n}^{*}\right)$ such that the random reserve price $G_{n}^{*}$ converges to zero in probability as $n\to\infty$.
-Furthermore, the equilibrium revenue $\Psi(F_{n}^{*},G_{n}^{*})$ increases in $n$ and converges to $m$. \end{cor} \begin{proof} We define $\alpha(n)$ to be the $\alpha$ which satisfies equation (\ref{eq:alpha_symmetric_means}) when there are $n$ bidders and symmetric means equal to $m$.
-First, we observe that $\alpha(n)$ is increasing in $n$.
+The pair of strategies $(G^{*},F^{*})$ satisfy the saddle point condition, proving that $S_{G^{*}}$ is revenue guarantee optimal among all second-price auction mechanisms. \begin{thm} The strategy profile $(G^{*},F^{*})$ satisfies the saddle point condition in (\ref{eq:saddle_point}) and therefore are an equilibrium of the zero sum game.
+The revenue guarantee is $\Psi(G^{*},F^{*})=\alpha_{k}(\bar{m}_{k})$. \end{thm} \begin{proof} See Appendix \ref{sec:Proof}. \end{proof} We explore several implications of this theorem.
+First, suppose there are $n$ bidders with symmetric means $\{m_{i}\}_{i=1}^{n}=m$.\footnote{We consider the symmetric mean case to analyze asymptotics, since this allows us to take the number of bidders $n\to\infty$, without worrying about the number of active bidders, which may remain finite as $n\to\infty$.} Let $G_{n}^{*}$ and $F_{n}^{*}$ be the equilibrium strategy in this auction. \begin{cor} Given a sequence of auctions with symmetric mean bidders $\{m_{i}\}_{i=1}^{n}=m$, there exists a sequence of equilibria $\left(G_{n}^{*},F_{n}^{*}\right)$ such that the random reserve price $p_{n}\sim G_{n}^{*}$ converges to zero in probability as $n\to\infty$.
+Furthermore, the optimal revenue guarantee $\Psi(G_{n}^{*},F_{n}^{*})=\alpha_{n}$ increases in $n$ and converges to $m$ at rate $O(1/n)$.
+The rent obtained by the highest value bidder is $\alpha_n \log (1/\alpha_n)$, which converges to $m \log(1/m)\leq 1/e$. \end{cor} \begin{proof} We define $\alpha_{n}$ to be the solution of $m=\alpha\left(1-\frac{1}{n}\ln(\alpha)\right)$ when there are $n$ bidders and symmetric means equal to $m$.
+First, we observe that $\alpha_{n}$ is increasing in $n$.
 This is because the RHS of (\ref{eq:alpha_symmetric_means}) is decreasing in $n$, for any $\alpha\in(0,1)$.
-Hence, as $n$ increases, the RHS shift down.
-Since RHS is a increasing function of $\alpha$, the $\alpha$ satisfying (\ref{eq:alpha_symmetric_means}) must increase as $n$ increases.
-Furthermore, as $n$ goes to infinity the RHS converges to $\alpha$, which implies that $\alpha$ converges to $m$.
+Hence, as $n$ increases, the RHS shifts down.
+Since RHS is an increasing function of $\alpha$, the $\alpha$ satisfying (\ref{eq:alpha_symmetric_means}) must increase as $n$ increases.
+Furthermore, as $n$ goes to infinity the RHS converges to $\alpha$, which implies that $\alpha_{n}$ converges to $m$.